Uncover insights to fuel your marketing ROI with Improvado dashboards

 Amazon Ads dashboard: sales growth dynamics

 In theory, Amazon Ads dashboard can help you find lots of unobvious trends and significantly improve ROI of your ppc campaigns.
 However, the dashboard is not a panacea.
 It’s crucial to understand which areas of your Amazon marketing it can improve to avoid overexpectations.
-So, let’s dive into areas that can be improved with an Amazon dashboard.

 It helps you get measurable results